rasmusfreund/bioinf-prog-course/book/chapters/seqdist_project.md

 > This chapter is about clustering sequence based on the evolutionary distance between them.

+Under "Assignments" on the Blackboard course page, you will find an assignment with the same name as this chapter.
+There you can download the files you need for this project.

+- `seqdistproject.py` is an empty file where you must write your code.
+- `test_seqdistproject.py` is the test program that lets you test the code you write in translationproject.py.

+Put the files in a folder dedicated to this project.
+On most computers you can right-click on the link and choose "Save file as..." or "Download linked file".

 ## Measuring sequence distance {-}

 Clustering is based on the distances between all pairs of sequences.
 So before you can build your tree you must compute those distances and fill them into a table like that in the book.
 Here we break that task into three parts: